 - B5.2.2 The following Standing Committees shall report to the Board of Governors and shall be appointed by the Board as determined in the By-Laws: Committee on Organization and Rules, Committee on Finance and Investment, Audit Committee, Committee on Executive Director Evaluation and Staff Compensation, Strategy Advisory Committee, Committee on Honors, Committee of Past Presidents, and the Sector Management Committee.
 Each Standing Committee shall maintain its own operation guide as prescribed by Society Policy.
-If a Standing Committee includes individuals who are not Governors, it is not a committee on Finance and Investment may bind the Board with respect to investment matters without regard to whether it includes individuals who are not Governors. - B5.2.3.1 The Committee on Organization and Rules, under the direction of the Board of Governors, shall have responsibility for ensuring that the Society is organized and supplied with qualified leadership to serve the current and anticipated future needs of the membership, and shall reexamine regularly the Constitution, By-Laws and Policies of the Society. - B5.2.3.2 The Committee on Organization and Rules shall select its own Chair and Vice Chair.
+If a Standing Committee includes individuals who are not Governors, it is not a committee of the Board and may not bind the Board; provided, however, that the Committee on Finance and Investment may bind the Board with respect to investment matters without regard to whether it includes individuals who are not Governors. - B5.2.3.1 The Committee on Organization and Rules, under the direction of the Board of Governors, shall have responsibility for ensuring that the Society is organized and supplied with qualified leadership to serve the current and anticipated future needs of the membership, and shall reexamine regularly the Constitution, By-Laws and Policies of the Society. - B5.2.3.2 The Committee on Organization and Rules shall select its own Chair and Vice Chair.
 Its membership shall be determined by the Board of Governors.
 The President-Elect may select a Governor to serve as Liaison to the Committee during their Presidential term. - B5.2.4.1 The Committee on Finance and Investment, under the direction of the Board of Governors, shall have responsibility for supervising the financial and investment affairs of the Society, and supporting the Board and its committees by conducting an annual review of the Society's budgets.